 Once inside, students played a scavenger hunt game where they had to find ten people in the office and ask them for their names and job descriptions.
 This made for a great ice breaker and exposed students to the broad spectrum of roles within a software company.

 Next, our crew gathered in one of the conference rooms for a presentation about SolTech and learned about some of the technologies for which SolTech has written code.
-The presentation also included programming information into an Arduino board (just like the ones we use in our engineering courses).
+The presentation also included programming information into an Arduino board (just like the ones we use in our robotics courses for teens).
 SolTech executives answered various tech-related questions and discussed the future of technology and coding, providing our students with unique insight into their field of choice.

 During the visit, students also had the chance to explore the rest of the hip, modern office space, complete with exposed brick walls, flattering designer lighting, and casual café tables--an aesthetic that is becoming increasing popular in the tech industry.
 In addition to looking forward to a job they love in coding, it seems that students can also look forward to a cool, comfortable work environment.
 Double win!